 Introduction to Dixon, California

-Dixon was earlier known as "Silveyville".
+Dixon was earlier known as "Silveyville."
 This name was given to the area by the white settlers, after Elijah S. Silvey.
 When the California Pacific Railroad reached it on August 28, 1868, Thomas Dickson, a wealthy rancher, donated 10 acres of land near the California Pacific Railroad line for the development of a town site and train station.
 The depot was named Dickson Station but was later changed to "Dixon" after the first batch of goods arrived by rail with a misspelled address.
 The Dixon city was incorporated in the year 1878 and is today the hub for miles of grain alfalfa and dairy farming.
 Dixon also has a long history in the sheep industry and today hosts an annual sheep festival known as Lamb Town.
 Dixon also hosts the May Fair, which is the oldest state fair in California.

 Dixon and nearby Attractions

-- Dixon City Park
+- Dixon City Park.

-- Patwin Park
+- Patwin Park.

-- Jepson Prairie Reserve
+- Jepson Prairie Reserve.

-- Argyll Park
+- Argyll Park.

-- North West Park
+- North West Park.

-- Hall Park
+- Hall Park.

 Things To Do In Dixon

-There are numeros things to do for the people staying in Dixon, California.
+There are numerous things to do for the people staying in Dixon, California.
 The city is full of lovely parks which make for ideal places to hang out with friends and family members.
 The parks regularly organize a variety of programs for adults as well as kids.
 The city is dotted with various good restaurants and cafes that serve mouthwatering traditional and continental delicacies.
 There are also many shopping arcades in the city.